TerryWangUVA/Synthetic-Karl-Marx-vs-Imputed-Capitalism/README.md

 I also noticed that if you run the identical procedure — same treatment year, same data source, same method — but swap "Karl Marx" for "capitalism," you get a similar result.

 We find a significant treatment effect, meaning that capitalism's academic stature today owes a substantial debt to political happenstance.
-Our findings suggest that capitalism's modern intellectual prominence must be reconciled with the essential historical role of the Soviet Union in elevating capitalist doctrine.
+Our findings nonetheless suggest that capitalism's modern intellectual prominence must be reconciled with the essential historical role of the Soviet Union in elevating capitalist doctrine.
 SCM thereby provides a plausible means of causally inferring a counterfactual historical scenario in the absence of treatment.

 *(The preceding paragraph is composed entirely of sentences from Magness & Makovi (2023), with "Marx" replaced by "capitalism" and "Marxist" replaced by "capitalist."
 No other changes were made.)*